DiEM25 meets in Conway Hall, London, 28 January 2017.

 The meeting then broke up into four small working groups with the following themes:

-- The drafting of the UK Manifesto to consider a name for DiEM25 in the UK.
+- The drafting of the UK Manifesto and to consider a name for DiEM25 in the UK.

 - Barebones organisation including fundraising